This page summarises the key restrictions for climbing at Climb Newcastle's centres, both The Valley and The Pool.

 Key changes from July 19th

-Bookable slots remain in place, but are now 2.5 hours in length.
+Bookable slots remain in place, but are now 3 hours in length (updated from 2.5 hours on 23rd August).

 Masks are no longer mandatory, but strongly encouraged whilst not climbing.